- 1. JavaScript design patterns #1. Singleton and the Module

 Adding TypeScript to our Observer

-Expecting the Observer to have the method or to be a function is a rather bold assumption.
+Expecting the Observer to have the update method or to be a function is a rather bold assumption.
 It is a very fitting place to introduce TypeScript.
 First, let’s define the basics of our Observer:

-Above, we demand that every observer implements the method.
+Above, we demand that every observer implements the update method.
 We don’t enforce the message type here, so we leave it as any.

 We use the above interface in our Subject class.

-The essential thing above is that the Subject accepts any Observer as long as it has the method.
+The essential thing above is that the Subject accepts any Observer as long as it has the update method.

-The above approach makes our Subject highly reusable and generic while making sure that the function is there.
+The above approach makes our Subject highly reusable and generic while making sure that the update function is there.

 Class ‘MyObserver’ incorrectly implements interface ‘Observer’.